John Amen: Military career

 During the Nuremberg trials, he served as the Associate trial counsel, chief interrogations division office for the United States Chief of Counsel in war criminal trials at Nuremberg from 1945 to 1946.

-Personal life
+Personal life and death

-He married Marion Cleveland Dell, the daughter of former President Grover Cleveland, on July 25, 1926.
+Amen married Marion Cleveland Dell, the daughter of former President Grover Cleveland, on July 25, 1926.
 John and Marion Amen had one son, Grover Cleveland.
+Amen died on March 10, 1960.

 Awards and honors

-He received the Legion of Merit with Oak Leaf Cluster, the Order of St. Olav with rank of Commander from Norway, and the Order of the White Lion from Czechoslovakia.
+Amen received the Legion of Merit with Oak Leaf Cluster, the Order of St. Olav with rank of Commander from Norway, and the Order of the White Lion from Czechoslovakia.

-Death

-Amen died on March 10, 1960.

-Portrayal in popular culture
+Portrayals

 John Amen has been portrayed by the following actors in film, television and theater productions: